top of page

 We welcome reported profiles, features, interviews, essays, and poetry.

-We seek to cover organizing initiatives, artists, informal collectives, third places, and organizations that we love, within a geography of neighborhoods and communities that self-determine--that create--their world.
+We hope to cover a geography of neighborhoods and communities that self-determine--that create--their world.

 Stories should have a strong connection to at least one of the following: Boston’s Black, Brown, working-class communities; solidarity politics; economies; liberation narratives; urban policy/planning; or arts/culture.